computer skills for resume cover image

 What are computer skills for resume?

 Computer skills for a resume typically include proficiency in software applications like Microsoft Office (Excel, Word, Powerpoint), email communication, web browsing, file management, and problem-solving.
-Additionally, specialized skills like configuring DMARC and understanding email security protocols are becoming increasingly valuable in today's digital landscape.
+Additionally, specialized skills like configuring DMARC and understanding email security protocols and using and using AI are becoming increasingly important in today’s evolving digital landscape.

 More advanced skills might involve programming languages, data analysis, knowledge of what endpoint security means as a part of cybersecurity awareness, cloud computing, and familiarity with emerging technologies like machine learning and blockchain.